 Three letters of recommendation are required including one from a character reference, PCE supervisor, and instructor.
 Please see examples of who can write these letters and content below:

 |Character Reference||Evidences leadership, integrity and humility, values honesty and equity among all persons||Could be but are not limited to: peer, coworker, mentor, volunteer group, or religious/spiritual leader|

 |PCE Supervisor||Evidences positive interactions of applicant within with in patient care setting, respectful of best practices/protocols, takes ownership of actions, has strong work ethic, and values wellness of patient and teamwork||Superior who directly oversees your patient care hours who can specifically speak to your skills and patient interactions.
 Examples could be but are not limited to: current/past manager or assistant manager, department director, mentor, or military superior|

 |Instructor||Evidences a dedication to learning, is driven, and disciplined to achieve good outcomes, sets high standards and willing to ask questions when unsure of materials||A person who has been directly involved in teaching you in some capacity and can specifically speak to your ability to learn/be taught.
 Examples include but are not limited to: College of university instructor/professor, a certification or skills teacher, a superior who provided you on the job skills training, or a military instructor|

 Admitted students must complete a background check.

 Acceptance into and successful completion of the University of Pittsburgh Physician Assistant Studies program does not imply or guarantee National Commission on Certification of Physician Assistants (NCCPA) Certification or that the student will be able to obtain state licensure upon graduation.

-All application requirements must be completed by May 31, 2022 to be considered for admission.
 Only application materials submitted through the Central Application Service for Physician Assistants (CASPA) will be reviewed by the Admissions Committee.